The Soto Office Building

 We joined Lake Flato and Boka Powell early in concept design as the structural engineer for the timber superstructure.
 As design-builders, we were able to provide early pricing, giving the team confidence to proceed.

-One of the features of the building will be its full depth brick facade, making it one of the first North American projects to combine mass timber with heavy brick - this has presented design challenges which we have successfully solved along with the design team.
+One of the features of the building is its full depth brick facade, making it one of the first North American projects to combine mass timber with heavy brick - this has presented design challenges which we successfully solved along with the design team.

 The roof deck consists of prefabricated Dowel Laminated Timber (DLT) panels.
 Each edge of the narrow 1.5" boards was moulded with a small chamfer to add texture and definition to the exposed ceiling.
 The double-height space the pop-up roof uses a cantilevered DLT mass timber panel to showcase the beauty of timber against the San Antonio skyline.